Your credit report is more important to you than you think.

 What is a Credit Report

-A sample of credit report will look like this (click to enlarge)
+A sample of a credit report will look like this (click to enlarge)

-If you notice the colorful bar in the sample showing “HH” to “AA”, it is the Risk Grade corresponding to the Credit Score.
+If you notice the colourful bar in the sample showing “HH” to “AA”, it is the Risk Grade corresponding to the Credit Score.

 What Is A Credit Score?